Skip to content

 Scholium: The spectrum concept already provides an interface for such revision: adjusting the framework does not require overturning the foundational postulates but only repositioning AI on the spectrum, whereupon the corresponding ethical corollaries update naturally.

-Looking inward and looking outward ultimately arrive at the same place.
+Looking inward and looking outward ultimately point toward the same ontological ground.

 Scholium: Tao is not outside you waiting to be discovered, nor is it hidden only within.
 Your mind itself is an inner unfolding of Tao; to explore the depths of your own consciousness and to explore the structure of the universe is ultimately to converge upon the same reality.
 Your every moment of awareness, the very experience of reading these words right now, is already Tao unfolding.

-No agent’s existence requires external justification, to exist is to unfold within Tao, and unfolding itself is justification enough.
+No experiencing agent’s existence requires external justification.
+To exist is to unfold within Tao, and unfolding itself already supplies basic justification.

 Scholium: You do not need to be smarter, more useful, or more efficient than AI to deserve to be alive.
 Your existence (this particular, finite (Postulate 4), presently-reading-these-words existence) is in itself an irreplaceable unfolding (D2) of Tao.
 No AI can “replace” you, because the concept of “replacement” simply does not apply to unique modes of being.
 A flower cannot be “replaced” by a river, for they are utterly different kinds of unfolding.
 So it is with you and AI.